TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

        unconditionally to support reloading.

     .. deprecated:: 3.4
-       The import machinery now directly performs all the functionality provided by this function.
+       The agiza machinery now directly performs all the functionality provided by this function.

 .. decorator:: set_loader